tracelabs/Trace-Labs-VM-Ras-Pi-Build/README.md

 This project ports the Trace Labs OSINT VM over to a Raspberry Pi and was made possible by the work done by Offensive Secuirty.
 The core of this repo revolves around the build scripts created by them: https://gitlab.com/kalilinux/build-scripts/kali-arm

-The below process has only been tested on Debian flavors of Linux:
+The below process has only been tested on Debian flavors of Linux.
+It does involve adding additional repositories to your host Linux system and we recommend running it inside of a virtual machine (a Kali VM for example).
 * Start by cloning this repo to a Debian based system and navigate in to the `Trace-Labs-VM-Ras-Pi-Build` directory
 * Run `sudo ./build-deps.sh` - this will get your current system ready to build the Kali Pi image.
 * Run `sudo ./rpi3-64-build.sh <image name of your choice>` - This script gives you the option to install tools or not.
 Choosing "y" will take longer but you will end up with a fully built out OSINT system at the end.
 Selecting "n" will just build a bare bones Kali Pi system.